VeerleDepestele/Trends_in_AI/bias.md

 Machine learning models are increasingly used to inform high stakes decisions about people.
 Although machine learning, by its very nature, is always a form of statistical discrimination, the discrimination becomes objectionable when it places certain privileged groups at systematic advantage and certain unprivileged groups at systematic disadvantage.
 Biases in training data, due to either prejudice in labels or under-/over-sampling, yields models with unwanted bias.

-## 1. What is fairness
+## What is fairness

-**Fairness can be defined as the absence of any prejudice or favoritism towards an individual or a group of individuals based on their inherent acquired characteristics such as race, gender, religion, etc.**
+**Fairness can be defined as the absence of any prejudice or favoritism towards an individual or a group of individuals based on their inherent acquired characteristics such as race, gender, religion, etc. T**

 There are numerous examples of AI applications that exhibited unwanted discriminatory behaviors.